 What is Neuroplasticity and Why is It Important?

-This capacity is particularly crucial in early childhood, from birth to around six years old, because the brain is at its most flexible during these formative years, making it easier for children to absorb new information and develop essential cognitive, emotional, and social skills.
-During this time, cortical regions of the brain are especially active, allowing for significant synaptic growth—the formation of synapses, which are connections between neurons.
+This capacity is particularly crucial in early childhood, from birth to around six years old, because the brain is at its most flexible during these formative years.
+During this time, various brain regions, including the auditory cortex and visual cortex, are highly active.
+This allows for significant synaptic plasticity—the strengthening or weakening of synaptic connections between neurons in response to increased activity.

 Read Also: Life Skills for Early Childhood Development that Every Parent Should Know